chainwayxyz/citrea-docs/technical-specs/characteristics/block-production/soft-confirmation.md

 # Soft Confirmations

-Issued by the sequencer, soft confirmations in Citrea provide soft-finality for transactions in a block, allowing users to receive rapid feedback while awaiting the more secure but slower process of finalization on the DA layer.
-They act as intermediate acknowledgments of state updates within the rollup.
+Issued by the sequencer, soft confirmations in Citrea provide soft-finality for transactions in a block, offering users rapid feedback while the rollup awaits finalization on the DA layer.
+They represent interim state updates within the Citrea rollup.

 #### Structure